MoorhouseD/csharp-tutorial/Battleships/README.md

 - The abstract class - `Ship`
 - Defining ships with inheritance
-- Identifting ships with an Enum - `ShipType`
+- Identifting tiles with an Enum - `TileType`
+- Cover changes between the Grid from Lesson1 to Lesson 2